osakalibra/osakalibra.github.io/src/content/post/osaka-gender-healthcare-en.md

 ## Psychiatrists, Urologists, etc.

-First, you must be diagnosed in a psychiatric gender clinic, following their guidelines.
+First, you must be diagnosed at a psychiatric gender clinic, following its guidelines.

 ### [Kijima Mental Clinic](http://www.kijima.or.jp/cocoro/shinryo/gender/)